Tepid US retail sales raising doubts about economy

 "Consumers aren't going to start spending with abandon until we see much stronger job and wage growth," says Mark Vitner, an economist at Wells Fargo.

 Average weekly paychecks have grown just 1.3 percent since the recession ended more than four years ago.
 Over the past 12 months, pay has trailed even low inflation.
-That's partly why spending has remained lackluster and why many Americans may be postponing purchases at department stores so they can buy cars, homes and other costly necessities.
+That's why spending has remained lackluster and why many Americans may be postponing purchases at department stores so they can afford to buy cars, homes and other costly necessities.

 Americans increased their spending at an annual rate of just 1.8 percent in the April-June quarter — down from a 2.3 percent rate in the January-March period.
 Consumer spending is expected to improve in the second half of the year.
 But most economists foresee only a slight acceleration to an annual rate of 2 percent to 2.5 percent.